U.K. SINGER-SONGWRITER LOUISE HAVELL DEBUT E.P. “SHOOTING WITH LIVES”

 I’d say it’s pop-singer songwriter, that is sometimes electronic, sometimes folk, depending on my mood…

-A bit of space to reflect is what inspires me, as without space there’s no room for the feelings to emerge.
+A bit of space to reflect on is what inspires me, as without space, there’s no room for feelings to emerge.
 I get space spending time in nature, or a cycle ride, travelling, adventures, anything which allows a shift of perspective.

-Music influences are folk-based like Nick Drake, Joni Mitchell, rhythm-based would need to include Stevie Wonder and Michael Jackson, electronic-based would be Georgio Moroder and Washed Out. – Well that’s just a few of many of course.
+Music influences are folk-based, like Nick Drake and Joni Mitchell.
+Rhythm-based would need to include Stevie Wonder and Michael Jackson.
+Electronic-based would be Georgio Moroder and Washed Out. – Well, that’s just a few of many, of course.